PaulNendick/paulnendick.github.com/_posts/articles/2012-10-27-zenoss-wake-on-lan.md

 ![WOL install wakeonlan command](/assets/images/wol-cli-install.png)

-   * note: users of Windows, CentOS and OS X are on your own
+   * note: users of Windows, CentOS and OS X are left to deal with their poor life choices on their own

 2.